iriscxy/iriscxy.github.io/_pages/includes/others.md

 - *2023*, Program Committee, AAAI, ACL, EMNLP, IJCAI, SIGIR, NeurIPS.
 - *2022*, Program Committee, AAAI, ACL, EMNLP, IJCAI, SIGIR.
 - *2021*, Program Committee, AAAI, ACL, EMNLP, SIGIR, Senior Program Committee, IJCAI.

+# 🎨 Miscellaneous
+I enjoy reading novels as much as I love research.
+"Romance of the Three Kingdoms," "Dream of the Red Chamber," "Fortress Besieged," "Laughing in the Wind," and "Gone with the Wind"... are among my favorite books.
+To me, it is an eternal and fascinating question of how to tell your story or present your research in an engaging way so that others can be attracted and feel excited as well.
+The goal I pursue in writing is to "simplify like the autumn tree, and innovate like the February flower" – a Chinese idiom that means to streamline and refine while also introducing fresh and original ideas.